WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Jeff Harding, Michael Fitzpatrick and Naomi Kaneda

 Big hair.
 Bad lines.
 Bloody bodycount.
 Yep, it's another 80s slasher of the cheesiest kind!
-Ripping off Wes Craven's The Hills Have Eyes (1977) and chucking the story up to the snowy mountains of Sweden.
+Ripping off Wes Craven's The Hills Have Eyes (1977) and chucking the story up to the snowy mountains.

 We now jump ahead to 1985 and members of a rock band Solid Gold (altogether a real life band called Easy Action!), their entourage of big-haired dancers and dates, and a small filming crew set to the mountains to shoot a scene for their upcoming music video.
 Soon comes the babes in their skimpy leotards and bikinis gyrating around despite the shivering cold temperature and Solid Gold hamming it up in camera as they rock this film's theme song and make googoo lips during close-ups, it's a whole lot of noise and tomfoolery that catches the attention of a certain runaway mother and her now adult sons, surviving over the years as a group of devolved, homicidal savages.